oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-12-pingresp.md

 A PINGRESP Packet is sent by the Server to the Client in response to a PINGREQ packet.
 It indicates that the Server is alive.

 This Packet is used in Keep Alive processing.
-Refer to [[3.1.6 Keep Alive]](#keep-alive) for more details.
+Refer to [sec](#keep-alive) for more details.

 A PINGRESP packet is also sent by the Server to inform a Client in the Awake state that it has no more buffered packets for that Client.
-See [[4.14.2 Sleeping Clients]](#sleeping-clients) for more information about sleeping Clients.
+See [sec](#sleeping-clients) for more information about sleeping Clients.

 ### PINGRESP Header{#pingresp-header}